Algebraizable Weak Logics: Introduction

-In this article, we shall consider a generalization of Blok and Pigozzi's idea of algebraizable logics and introduce a suitable notion of algebraizability for logical systems which are not closed under uniform substitution, but that are nonetheless invariant under permutations of the variables in the language.
-The main motivation for our work is provided by the recognition of the multitude of systems which do possess a logical nature but still fail to be closed under uniform substitution in Tarski's original strong sense.
-The field of modal logic is particularly rich of such examples, as many systems which have been studied in recent years manifest such a failure of the law of uniform substitution: Buss' pure provability logic \cite{buss1990modal}, public announcement logic \cite{Holliday2013-HOLIDA-5, 10.1007/978-3-642-24130-7_6} and other epistemic logics are all examples of this behaviour.
-Furthermore, logics based on team semantics, such as inquisitive \cite{Ciardelli2011-CIAIL, Ciardelli2018-CIAIS} and dependence logic \cite{vaananen2007dependence, Yang2016-YANPLO}, also do not satisfy the principle of uniform substitution.
+In recent years, however, there has been an increasing interest into systems which do possess a logical nature but fail nonetheless to be closed under uniform substitution in Tarski's original strong sense.
+The field of modal logic is particularly rich of such examples: Buss' pure provability logic \cite{buss1990modal}, public announcement logic \cite{Holliday2013-HOLIDA-5, 10.1007/978-3-642-24130-7_6} and other epistemic logics are all examples of this behaviour.
+Furthermore, propositional logics based on team semantics, such as inquisitive \cite{Ciardelli2011-CIAIL} and dependence logic \cite{Yang2016-YANPLO}, also do not satisfy Tarski's requirement of closure under uniform substitution.
+We believe that this state of affairs is not a mistake requiring correction, but that it rather reflects the increasing plurality of logics and their aptness for applications.
+At the same time, however, the anomalous behaviour of these logical systems prevented so far a uniform abstract study, and did not allow for immediately applying facts and results from abstract algebraic logic, thus forcing scholars to reprove abstract results in these settings, or adapt standard techniques to their specific situation.